fedek6/rh-manifest/directory-structures/README.md

 bg-man-playing-computer.svg
 ```

-__Warning!__ Name your files so you'll know what's inside even without a preview!
+__Warning!__ Name your files in such a way you'll know what's inside even without a preview!